-The purpose of this section is to assess the exposure of the corporation to environmental risks and how this exposure is mitigated.
+This section describes the Agency's approach to assessing the company's exposure to environmental risks and ways to mitigate these risks.
 Moreover, we also assess any potential opportunities the company might be exposed to and how the entity takes advantage of the potential environmental opportunity.
 The section is divided in five themes:

 - Natural resources

 - Pollution

 - Climate change

 - General risks

-- Environmental Asset Portfolio
+Environmental Asset Portfolio

-At the same time, each theme is evaluated according to a number of sub-topics.
+At the same time, each theme is evaluated according to a number of sub-factors.